bradchaiken/blackbox-node/README.md

 Then:

-  Clone the application,
+  Clone the application |
-  CD into the project root folder, 'blackbox-node', npm install commander, npm install cheerio,
+  CD into the project root folder, 'blackbox-node' |
+  npm install commander |
+  npm install cheerio |
-  Run: foreman start,
+  Run: foreman start |
   Navigate to: localhost:5000